A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

-where we recognize the $WFR_{\lambda}$ cotangent metric from \cref{eq:wfr_metric} in the final term, $\cH[\qm_t, \lagr_t, t] = \cK^*[\qm_t, \lagr_t, t] = \frac{1}{2}\cometricat{\lagr_t, \lagr_t}{\qm_t}^{WFR_\lambda} = \frac{1}{2} \int \big(\|\nabla \lagr_{t}\|^2 + \lambda ~ \lagr_{t}^2 \big) \qm_t ~dx_t$. \end{example}
+where we recognize the $WFR_{\lambda}$ cotangent metric from \cref{eq:wfr_metric} in the final term, $\cH[\qm_t, \lagr_t, t] = \cK^*[\qm_t, \lagr_t] = \frac{1}{2}\cometricat{\lagr_t, \lagr_t}{\qm_t}^{WFR_\lambda} = \frac{1}{2} \int \big(\|\nabla \lagr_{t}\|^2 + \lambda ~ \lagr_{t}^2 \big) \qm_t ~\dx$. \end{example}

-\begin{example}[\textbf{Physically Constrained Optimal Transport}] A popular technique for incorporating inductive bias from biological- or geometric- prior information into trajectory inference methods is to consider spatial potentials $\cU[\qm_t, t] = \int V_t(x_t) \qm_t dx_t$ \citep{tong2020trajectorynet, koshizuka2022neural, pooladian2023neural}, which are already linear in the density.
-In this case, we may consider \textit{any} linearizable kinetic energy, such as those arising from $W_2$ or $WFR_\lambda$ metrics above.
+\begin{example}[\textbf{Physically-Constrained Optimal Transport}] A popular technique for incorporating inductive bias from biological or geometric prior information into trajectory inference methods is to consider spatial potentials $\cU[\qm_t, t] = \int V_t(x) \qm_t \dx$ \citep{tong2020trajectorynet, koshizuka2022neural, pooladian2023neural}, which are already linear in the density.
+In this case, we may consider \textit{any} linearizable kinetic energy (see \cref{app:dual_kinetic}).
+For the $W_2$ transport case, our objective is